-Definition: The number of non-residential customers as at the last day of each calendar month during the reporting period, who purchase gas for business premises under a standard retail contract and consume less than 1000 GJ a year.
+Current indicator Justification for changes Draft indicator N Indicator: Small Business Gas Customers on standard retail contracts To capture the total number of business customers with each retailer consistently.
+Indicator: Small Business Gas Customers (B099) DRAFT DECISION Definition: The number of non-residential customers as at the last day of each calendar month during the reporting period, who purchase gas for business premises under a standard retail contract and consume less than 1000 GJ a year.

-To capture the total number of business customers with each retailer consistently.

-To clarify this performance indicator is on the account level and that standard retail contracts should include deemed contracts and occupier accounts.
-The performance indicator name has been updated to be consistent with the excel template.

-Indicator: Small Business Gas Customers (B099)

 Definition: The count of business gas customer IDs with at least one business gas account with the retailer.
 This is to be measured as at the last calendar day of each reporting month.

-Indicator: Small Business Gas accounts on standard retail contracts (consuming less than 1,000 GJ per year) (B100)

-Definition: The count of business gas accounts, that purchase gas for a business premises under a standard retail contract and consume less than 1000 GJ a year.
+DRA • To clarify this performance indicator is on the account level and that standard retail contracts should include deemed contracts and occupier accounts.
+The performance indicator name has been updated to be consistent with the excel template. • Indicator: Small Business Gas accounts on standard retail contracts (consuming less than 1,000 GJ per year) (B100) Definition: The count of business gas accounts, that purchase gas for a business premises under a standard retail contract and consume less than 1000 GJ a year.
 This should include deemed contracts or occupier accounts and is to be measured as at the last calendar day of each reporting month.

-EA questioned whether this indicator should reflect both small and non-small business gas customers, and that the definition should clarify that where a customer holds multiple accounts, these should not be aggregated for the purposes of determining whether the small customer consumption thread of
+Draft decision feedback (summary) ESC response to draft decision feedback Final indicator FINAL DECISION EA questioned whether this indicator should reflect both small and non-small business gas customers, and that the definition should clarify that where a customer holds multiple accounts, these should not be aggregated for the purposes of determining whether the small customer consumption thread of Indicator: Business Gas Customers (B099) Definition: The count of business gas customer IDs with at least one business gas account with the retailer.

-EA stated that the definition should clarify that where a customer holds multiple accounts, these should not be aggregated for the purposes of determining whether the small customer consumption thread of 1,000 GJ per year is exceeded.

-We clarified the definition to reflect that should a customer holds multiple accounts; these should not be aggregated for the purposes of determining whether the small customer consumption thread of 1,000 GJ per year is exceeded.

-Following November 13 workshop feedback, to be measured at an MIRN level.

-Indicator: Business Gas Customers (B099)

-Definition: The count of business gas customer IDs with at least one business gas account with the retailer.
 This is to be measured as at the last calendar day of each reporting month.

-Indicator: Small Business Gas MIRNs on standard retail contracts (consuming less than 1,000 GJ per year)

-Definition: The count of business gas MIRNs, that purchase gas for a business premises under a standard retail contract and consume less than 1000 GJ a year.
+FIN EA stated that the definition should clarify that where a customer holds multiple accounts, these should not be aggregated for the purposes of determining whether the small customer consumption thread of 1,000 GJ per year is exceeded. • We clarified the definition to reflect that should a customer holds multiple accounts; these should not be aggregated for the purposes of determining whether the small customer consumption thread of 1,000 GJ per year is exceeded.
+Following November 13 workshop feedback, to be measured at an MIRN level. • Indicator: Small Business Gas MIRNs on standard retail contracts (consuming less than 1,000 GJ per year) Definition: The count of business gas MIRNs, that purchase gas for a business premises under a standard retail contract and consume less than 1000 GJ a year.
 This should include deemed contracts or occupier accounts and is to be measured as at the last calendar day of each reporting month.
 For customers with multiple accounts, the consumption should not be aggregated across all accounts.

-Indicator: Small Business Gas Customers on market retail contracts
+B110 - Small Business Gas Customers on market retail contracts